freqtrade/freqtrade/docs/plotting.md

 ## Plot profit

-The profit plotter show a picture with three plots:
+The profit plotter shows a picture with three plots:

 1) Average closing price for all pairs
 2) The summarized profit made by backtesting.